 Using high-frequency sound waves, our team will assess the function of the chambers and valves of the heart.
 We provide transesophageal echocardiography and stress echocardiography to develop a greater understanding of the patient’s heart.

-Exercise stress tests, or chemical stress test (for patients who cannot exercise), offer a noninvasive method to evaluate the function of the heart and coronary artery circulation.
+Exercise stress tests, or chemical stress tests (for patients who cannot exercise), offer a noninvasive method to evaluate the function of the heart and coronary artery circulation.
 To assess blood flow to heart muscles, a patient’s heart rate is increased by walking on a treadmill, or with chemicals, and then monitored.
-Stress tests can be combined with Echocardiography or nuclear imaging.
+Stress tests can be combined with echocardiography or nuclear imaging.

 Nuclear Stress Test

 Ultrasonography measures blood flow, vessel diameter, and clot location using sound waves.
-This non-invasive technique employs Doppler ultrasound techniques to study patients without the risks and discomfort associated with injections and other invasive procedures.
+This non-invasive test employs Doppler ultrasound techniques to study patients without the risks and discomfort associated with injections and other invasive procedures.
 Most vascular disorders can be tested and diagnosed using this non-invasive technique.

-Holter MonitorHolter monitors are worn on a belt or in your pocket and feature electrode patches that are placed on the chest.
+Holter monitors are worn on a belt or in your pocket and feature electrode patches that are placed on the chest.
 The machine records each heartbeat and heart rhythm continuously for a full day to aid in the diagnosis of rhythm disorders.

 When the 24-hour period is complete, the patient removes the electrode patches and delivers the device to the doctor’s office for analysis.
 Once the electrode patches are disconnected, the Holter monitor stops recording.
-From there, we are able to gauge the performance of your heart rhythm.
+From there, we are able to measure the performance of your heart rhythm.